MLS Undergraduate Program: Requirements

 • Any Basic Statistics course (we do not accept Calculus)

-Applicants must also have a cumulative and science GPA of 2.0 to be considered for admission.
-Starting with the 2025 application cycle, a 2.5 cumulative and science GPA will be required.
+Applicants must also have a cumulative and science GPA of 2.5 to be considered for admission.

 2. Completion of University writing, reasoning, and general education requirements by the time you graduate